||Harry S Truman (D)

 editor, for writing “dirty pieces about the Klan” and charges him with writing for Communist publications.
 Hendrix also warns, “We’re going to have our parades if we have to shoot our way through.”

-May 8: Secretary of State Dean Acheson announces that the U.S. will give $23 million (about $250 million today) in military and economic aid to France and Indo-China for defense against Communist threats in Southeast Asia and for the “development of genuine nationalism there.”
+May 8: State Department announces aid to Indochina.
+Secretary of State Dean Acheson announces that the U.S. will give $23 million (about $250 million today) in military and economic aid to France and Indochina to defend against Communist threats in Southeast Asia and for the “development of genuine nationalism there.”
 War-ravaged and cash-strapped France had insisted for months that the defense of its colonies in Southeast Asia against Communist insurgencies should be an international responsibility.
 French intelligence says it has received information that Ho Chi Minh’s rebel Viet Minh government has concluded a secret military agreement with Communist China, and France has strongly urged the U.S. to speed deliveries of material, especially aircraft, to French forces in Vietnam.
 Acheson reiterates, “The problem of meeting the threat to the security of Vietnam, Cambodia and Laos, which now enjoy independence within the French Union, is primarily the responsibility of France and the governments and peoples of Indo-China.”

 ▲Tuesday, May 9